WhatTheFunnn/Phase1Project-/README.md

     1. Each individual div had to be updated.
 If the div's were grabbed together or added together into a variable and were updated.
 The style element would not trigger or recognize that it was a CSS element.

     2. Sometimes the if conditional statement does not load the correct background image to match the divA container condition.

-Copyright and licensing information
-Contact information for the distributor or author
-A list of known bugs[3]
-Troubleshooting instructions[3]
-Credits and acknowledgments
-A news section (usually aimed at end users)